juliasilge/supervised-ML-case-studies-course/chapters/chapter3.md

 <exercise id="9" title="Upsampling for imbalanced data">

-It's time to start training your predictive models using caret's [train()](https://www.rdocumentation.org/packages/caret/versions/topics/train) function.
-This survey data set is imbalanced, with many more examples of people who voted than people who did not.
+It's time to start training your predictive models using caret's [train()](https://topepo.github.io/caret/model-training-and-tuning.html#model-training-and-parameter-tuning) function.
+This survey data set is imbalanced, with many more examples of people who said they voted than people who did not.
 To build a model that performs better, you should deal with this class imbalance.
 In this exercise, use upsampling, the same approach we used in the last case study.

 **Instructions**

 Build a logistic regression model with no resampling of data, but add the specification for upsampling.
-If you can't remember, check out the documentation for [`trainControl()`](https://www.rdocumentation.org/packages/caret/topics/trainControl).
+If you can't remember, learn more about [`trainControl()`](https://topepo.github.io/caret/model-training-and-tuning.html#control).

 <codeblock id="03_09">